Homeless Seniors: Causes, Challenges & How Families Can Help

 2. Offer Temporary Support When Possible

-• Offer a short-term place to stay while they explore permanent housing.
+• Offer a temporary place to stay

 4. Work With Professionals

-• Contact local senior centers to connect with a social worker.
+• Contact local senior centers for referrals

-What Communities Can Do
+What Communities Can Do to Address Senior Homelessness

-1. Support Local Organizations That Serve Seniors
+1. Support Local Organizations

-• Donate funds or supplies to shelters and outreach programs.
+• Donate funds or supplies

-2. Promote Age-Friendly Housing Options
+2. Expand Age-Friendly & Affordable Housing Options

-• Support policies that expand low-income senior housing and vouchers.
+• Support policies that expand low-income senior housing and vouchers

-• Encourage developers to include universal design features in new housing units.
+• Encourage developers to include universal design features in new housing units

-• Work with local leaders to preserve and expand affordable housing stock.
+• Work with local leaders to preserve and expand affordable housing stock

-• Explore co-housing models that allow seniors to share living expenses and support one another.
+• Explore co-housing models that allow seniors to share living expenses and support one another

 3. Raise Awareness